aliclark/the_wooden_sword/Nothing is a Contradiction.md

 The theory could imply there is a great deal of suffering, which is a distressing thought.
 I'll try to respond by saying that as the Buddha taught, suffering arises from a misapprehension of self.
 This isn't intended to downplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.
 It also seems likely that due to the continuous and interconnected nature of the universe, it is not possible to create any (or at least a diverse) universe with sentience but without that including suffering as part of the spectrum of experience.
 So the two could not be meaningfully separated and we experience both good and bad.

 Many religions and spiritual doctrines place ultimate reality as beyond all conception, which I believe also carries to making logical statements about an ontological nothing.
 According to this, the theory is totally unfounded, as one could not say one way or the other.
-I think this is a very valid and probably more sensible philosophical position.
+I think this is a very valid and probably more sensible philosophical position to have.

 ## Further work